Discover more from The Hell Project

-I have started a study of Revelation.
-To see the overview of the book, audience and purpose, go to part 1.
 This study is first and foremost a personal dig into the book.
 For most of the last 3 years I have focused on the topic of hell when looking at Revelation so I'm keen to get more out of the book.
 I am hoping this broader study will help bring clarity to the only two verses that discuss 'torment' alongside 'forever and ever'.
 I'm also keen to deepen my understanding of the book and engage with those who have gone before me.
-I hope you find the study useful and feel free to comment on the videos that will follow or engage with the posts using the comment section or my email.
+I hope you find the study useful and feel free to comment on the videos that will follow or engage with the posts using the comment section below.

 There will be a need for at least one post to be a study on the various debates around the structure of Revelation but there is a certain amount of agreement at least with the structure of the first 3 chapters: